Compliance assessment and reponses

 Responses

-The Danish Gambling Authority can either issue an order, immediate improvements, reprimands or reports to the police.
+Under the AML Act, the Danish Gambling Authority can either issue requests for immediate improvements, reprimands, orders or reports to the police.

 Immediate improvement

-Uncomplicated and insignificant breaches of formalities and in cases where the gambling operator admits having made a mistake in connection with the Danish Gambling Authority’s inspection, we may, as an alternative to an order, enter into a verbal agreement with the gambling operator about an immediate improvement.
+Uncomplicated and insignificant breaches of formalities and in cases where the gambling operator admits having made a mistake, we may, as an alternative to an order, enter into a verbal agreement with the gambling operator about an immediate improvement.
 It means that the gambling operator agrees to immediately correct the situation in compliance with the Danish Gambling Authority’s order.

 Immediate improvements are therefore used in situations where we assess that an order is unnecessarily formal.